Pink (singer): 2016–2020: Beautiful Trauma, Hurts 2B Human and hiatus

 Although sick with influenza, Pink sang the US national anthem ahead of Super Bowl LII, a dream she had since, as a child, seeing Whitney Houston sing at Super Bowl XXV in 1991.
 On March 1, 2018, Pink started her seventh concert tour, the Beautiful Trauma World Tour, which was scheduled to visit North America and Oceania until September 8, 2018.
 She later decided to extend the tour until May 2019 including Europe.
 On April 6, 2018, she was featured on Elton John's Revamp & Restoration, singing the song "Bennie and the Jets", with Elton John himself and Logic.

 On April 17, 2018, People teased its 2018 "Most Beautiful" cover star by calling her "a performer, mother and role model whose honesty, humour, confidence and sheer star power make her one of the most beloved and fascinating entertainers on the planet."
 The next day the magazine revealed the cover, which features Pink with her two kids Willow and Jameson.
 The magazine issue was named the "beautiful issue".
 Similar covers had featured Julia Roberts and Jennifer Aniston.

 On October 23, 2018, Pink released her version of the song "A Million Dreams" from the upcoming "The Greatest Showman – Reimagined" album, a reworking of the soundtrack with contributions from various artists including Kelly Clarkson, Kesha, Jess Glynne and Missy Elliott.
 Pink's daughter, Willow Sage Hart is also featured on the album performing the song's reprise.

 On February 5, 2019, Pink received a star on the Hollywood Walk of Fame; she further announced the release of her eighth album, Hurts 2B Human, which was released on April 26, 2019.
 The album's lead single, "Walk Me Home" was released on February 20, 2019.
-On the release date, Pink performed the song alongside a medley of her biggest hits at the BRIT Awards, including "Try", "Just Give Me a Reason", with Fun. lead singer Nate Ruess, and "What About Us".
-She was also awarded with the Outstanding Contribution to Music Award at the ceremony.
+On the release date, Pink performed the song alongside a medley of her biggest hits at the BRIT Awards, including "Try", "Just Give Me a Reason", with Fun lead singer Nate Ruess, and "What About Us".
+She was also awarded with the Outstanding Contribution to Music Award at the 2019 Brit Awards.
 In December 2019, Pollstar named her Artist of the Year.
 Pink confirmed that in 2020 she will take a break from music to focus on her family.
+On September 16, 2020, she released "One Too Many", a collaboration with Keith Urban for his album "The Speed of Now Part 1".